city41/node-sql-fixtures/README.md

 # Disconnecting from the database

 sqlFixtures opens a connection to your database using Knex and does not attempt to ever close it.
-You can close it yourself by calling `sqlFixtures.disconnect(callback)`. `disconnect` takes a callback and also returns a promise.
+You can close it yourself by calling `sqlFixtures.destroy(callback)`. `destroy` takes a callback and also returns a promise.

 # Assumptions and Limitations